 1794-1795 - Reformers lead an armed uprising against the partitioning powers.
 Following its failure the Commonwealth is finally partitioned among Prussia, Russia and Austria.
 Independent Poland disappears from the map of Europe.

 1807 - Napoleon creates the Duchy of Warsaw as a client state to rally Polish support for his cause.

 1815 - The Congress of Vienna creates a rump Kingdom of Poland, ruled by Russia.

 1830-1831 - Military revolt in protest at Russian erosion of the Kingdom's political autonomy and civil liberties.

 1863-1864 - Another revolt against Russian rule is defeated and the Kingdom annexed to Russia.

-1918 - Independent Polish state restored after the end of World War I. Marshal Jozef Pilsudski becomes head of state.
+1918 - After more than a century of foreign rule, an independent Polish state is restored after the end of World War I, with Marshal Jozef Pilsudski as head of state.

 1920 - Soviet Red Army offensive repulsed.

 1926 - Pilsudski stages a military coup.
 There follow nine years of autocratic rule.